SystemsApproach/private5g/cloud.rst

 ~~~~~~~~~~~~~~~~~~

 The above description references other models, which we do not fully
-described here.
+describe here.
 They include `AP-List`, which specifies a list of
 access points (radios); `IP-Domain`, which specifies IP and DNS
 settings; and `UPF`, which specifies the User Plane Function (the data
 plane element of the SD-Core) that is to forward packets on behalf of